LakshmanTurlapati/linkedin-autoconnect-extension/readme.md

 *Because who has time to craft every single LinkedIn connection request?* 😉

-Welcome to the **LinkedIn AutoConnect Extension**, your sleek and sassy sidekick for expanding your professional network effortlessly.
-Crafted with brilliance (and a dash of sass) by **Lakshman Turlapati**, this Chrome extension is here to transform the way you connect on LinkedIn.
+Welcome to the **LinkedIn AutoConnect Extension**, your sidekick for expanding your professional network effortlessly, this Chrome extension is here to transform the way you connect on LinkedIn.

 ## 🌟 Features